 Although the TEP recognizes the attributes in the Interim Report as being important indicators of high quality PROMs, the Attribute Grid is not intended to be prescriptive.
 The Attribute Grid does not generate a score or a pass/fail determination, and the TEP opted against defining any "must-have" attributes.
-The Attribute Grid is intended to allow measure developers to assess any subset of attributes important to them and add additional attributes that are pertinent to a PRO-PM in development.
+The Attribute Grid also allows measure developers to identify and assess additional attributes that are pertinent to the PRO-PM being developed.